Yainer Diaz Player Props: Astros vs. Angels

-Friday, Yainer Diaz and the Houston Astros face the Los Angeles Angels and Shohei Ohtani, with the first pitch at 9:38 PM ET.
+Yainer Diaz is available when the Houston Astros take on Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim Saturday at 9:07 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-3 against the Mariners.
+In his most recent action (on July 9 against the Mariners) he went 0-for-3.

 Yainer Diaz Game Info & Props vs. the Angels